skruv/skruv/index.md

 And two special attributes:

 * `key` means that the element will be bound to that key and will be reused even if reordering/moving it.
-The key is an object and will be keyed in a WeakMap to allow for garbage collection when nessecary.
+The key is either a object or a scalar value.
+It is stored in either a weakmap or a map.
 * `opaque` means that nothing will be done with childNodes on that element (removing/updating/adding will not happen)

 With these it should be pretty simple to add external libraries like editors since key & opaque can make skruv leave